frequently asked questions

 Absolutely not.

 This site is entirely independent.
-We are not funded by, affiliated with, or influenced by any government agency, political group, or intelligence service—foreign or domestic.
-In fact, much of our work involves holding such institutions accountable for their role in shaping and distorting the public narrative.
+I am not funded by, affiliated with, or influenced by any government agency, political group, or intelligence service—foreign or domestic.
+In fact, much of this work involves holding such institutions accountable for their role in shaping and distorting the public narrative.

 are you selling anything?